Yunus0or1/Text-Classification-Python/README.md

 # Text-Classification-Python

-This repository covers whole range of classification problems using different machine learning algorthims.
+This repository covers whole range of text classification problems using different machine learning algorthims.

 # Installation
 The general installation guide to run different projects is provided here.
 However if any **error** occurs due to missing libraries, please read the error and install the library according to that information.